INSHORTS PULSE OF THE NATION SURVEY

 ~ 26% Indian voters do not research extensively before voting

-National, March, 28th, 2019 – India’s highest-rated news app – Inshorts, published the results of its ‘Pulse of the Nation’ survey on the outlook of young Indians in the upcoming general elections.
+National: India’s highest-rated news app – Inshorts, published the results of its ‘Pulse of the Nation’ survey on the outlook of young Indians in the upcoming general elections.
 The survey highlights that 24% Indians are doubtful of the authenticity of EVM.
-The survey conducted on the Inshorts app saw participation from over 2 lakh subscribers across the country in the month of March.
+The survey conducted on the Inshorts app saw participation from over 2 lakh subscribers across the country.
 The majority of participants were from – Delhi/NCR, Mumbai, Bengaluru, Pune, Hyderabad and Chennai.
 These typically represent, urban millennials, aged between 18 to 35 years.

 Commenting on the Survey, Azhar Iqbal, CEO, Inshorts said, “The upcoming Lok Sabha elections have created a euphoria amongst urban Indian millennials.
 Gone are the days when casting votes was considered a burden, the overwhelming response of the survey throws light on how the perceptions about elections have changed.
 Nowadays, people are aware about their rights and consider casting votes, a responsibility as citizens.”